math264/AFCEC_LiDAR/README.md

 ![Data-example](./Images/Walkability/README.md/data_example.JPG)

 **Anticipated Format**
-+ Marker data will be hosted in geoJSON forat for web-mapping
++ Marker data will be hosted in geoJSON format for web-mapping

 **Additional Content**
 + Geotagged Photos in popup

 ## B. Medium for Delivery

 The map is a web browser-based application accessible across mobile and desktop devices that utilizes a specific technology stack that incorporates application, thematic representation, and user interaction.
-This is tentative, but as a baseline, this project's technology stack will most likely require HTML, SVG, CSS, JavaScript, and Bootstrap to create a responsive framework.
+The technology stack includes HTML, CSS, Leaflet, and JavaScript to create a responsive framework.

 ## C. Application Layout